status-im/nimbus-eth2/docs/the_nimbus_book/src/networking.md

 ## Pass the extip option

-If you're still experiencing a low peer count, you may be behind a firewall.
-Try restarting your client and passing `--nat:extip:$EXT_IP_ADDRESS` as an option to the client,  where `$EXT_IP_ADDRESS` is your real IP.
-For example, if your real IP address is `35.124.65.104`, you'd run:
+If you have a static public IP address, use the `--nat:extip:$EXT_IP_ADDRESS` option to pass it to the client,  where `$EXT_IP_ADDRESS` is your public IP.
+For example, if your public IP address is `1.2.3.4`, you'd run:

 ```
-./run-prater-beacon-node.sh --nat:extip:35.124.65.104
+./run-prater-beacon-node.sh --nat:extip:1.2.3.4
 ```

+> Note that this should also work with a dynamic IP address.
+But you will probably also need to pass `enr-auto-update` as an option to the client.

-## ENR auto update = true
+## ENR auto update

 The `--enr-auto-update` feature keeps your external IP address up to date based on information received from other peers on the network.
 This option is useful with ISPs that assign IP addresses dynamically.